astrostatistics-in-crete/2023_summer_school/README.md

 The school material is a collection of Jupyter notebooks, organized in one folder per subject.
 The data are also provided in the repository.
-You can view and use the material by either
+You can view and use the material by either:
 * Installing the package (see "Installing" below)
 * Manually downloading the material and use it (see "Downloading without installation" below)